 Kent Clothier takes great pride and comfort in helping people find the same clarity he did – without having to strap in to a fireball in the sky.

-Having experienced so many painful and terrifying wakeup calls in his own life, Kent is on a mission to make it easier for others to realize success without making the same mistakes he did.
+Having experienced so many painful and terrifying wake-up calls in his own life, Kent is on a mission to make it easier for others to realize success without making the same mistakes he did.
 Kent Clothier’s company helps people with the desire to be their own timekeepers maximize each moment.

-In a world full of noise, with people selling their sure-fire get rich quick schemes from every dark corner of the internet, his voice remains strong and steady, ready to help people create freedom in their own lives.
+In a world full of noise, with people selling their sure-fire get-rich-quick schemes from every dark corner of the internet, his voice remains strong and steady, ready to help people create freedom in their own lives.
 While other companies promise success, he promises nothing without effort.
 “Success is never promised,” he explains, “but neither is failure.”

 Kent Clothier wasted no more time doing things he either was not fond of or the most effective at.
 He fired himself from each of those tasks and delegated them to others, so he could spend his own time doing the things he does best or enjoys the most.

-“Put that flag in the ground and walk backwards,” he says.
+“Put that flag in the ground and walk backward,” he says.
 “What is my ultimate perfect day, what is the quickest way to achieve that, and which unnecessary steps can I fire myself from along the way? “

 He’s finally got it all figured out and is determined to help as many people as he can do the same.

 “I can’t tell you how many people I talk to who believe they have time on their hands,” Kent Clothier says.

 It’s a dangerous perception to hold, for as he learned the day he narrowly avoided tragedy, time is the only thing that matters.